ACMILabs/slackbox/README.md

 This is a fork of the excellent project by [Benchmark](http://benchmark.co.uk).
 Our two tiny additions:

 * The response sent back to Slack is in JSON format, using `response_type` : `in_channel` for when a track is successfully added to the Spotify playlist.
+(This makes playlist additions public)
 * The response sent to Slack is appended with a permalink URI of the playlist so you can direct users there to list to your tracks.
 This is stored in the `SPOTIFY_PERMALINK` environment variable.

 ##Installation